woerzberger/website.hugo/content/home/about.md

 [[education.courses]]
-  course = "Diploma in Informatics" institution = "RWTH Aachen University" year = 2009
+  course = "Diploma in Informatics" institution = "RWTH Aachen University" year = 2004

 +++

 # Biography

-Since September 2017, René Wörzberger is a professor of software engineering at the University of Applied Science Düsseldorf.
+Since September 2017, René Wörzberger is a professor of software engineering at the Hochschule Düsseldorf, University of Applied Science.
 His research interests include software engineering with a focus on web information systems and software architectures.

 Till June 2017, he worked as a IT architect and project manager at Deutsche Post DHL Group for diverse web systems and as a software architect and technical project leader at NTT DATA Deutschland.